clairBuoyant/pybuoy/.github/PULL_REQUEST_TEMPLATE.md

 ## Pull Request template

-Please, go through these steps before you submit a PR.
+Before you submit a PR, please go through these steps and **remove this template BEFORE submitting**.

 1. Make sure that your PR is not a duplicate.
 2. If not, then make sure that: